psychopy/psychopy/docs/source/developers/pluginDevGuide.rst

     import psychopy.plugin as plugin
     plugin.loadPlugin('psychopy-patch')

+After ``loadPlugin`` is called, the behaviour of the ``getData()`` method of any instances of the ``psychopy.hardware.Widget`` class will change to the correct one.

-Once a new release of PsychoPy comes out and your installations are upgraded, you can remove the above lines.
+Once a new release of PsychoPy comes out with the patch incorporated into it and your installations are upgraded, you can remove the above lines.

 Creating window backends
 ------------------------